de4db1ff/nyaPass/README.md

 ## Supported Authenticators
 The Current WebAuthn PRF implementations heavily depend on the CTAP2 HMAC-Secret extension.
 Only CTAP2 Authenticators implementing the HMAC-Secret extension (the physical and external ones, e.g. Yubikey) are currently supported.
-Platform Authenticators (those embedded in your laptops/phones) are not.
+Platform Authenticators (those embedded in your laptops/phones) are not though.

 That said, platform authenticators without CTAP2 might support this in the future as per [the standard](https://w3c.github.io/webauthn/#prf-extension)